By Cao Jie

-The little pot in the story was despondent because it had cracks in its side and could do nothing for its master.
+The cracked pot then realizes that although it is not perfect, it still has its own purpose of existence.
+So it turns to joy from sadness.
+The little pot in the story is despondent because it cracks and can do nothing for its master.
 Are we any different in real life?
 When we see some flaw or weakness in us, we become negative and weak.
 And as we think that we’re incapable of doing anything, we often give up ourselves, and even lose hope in life or faith in the future. … Actually, whatever God has done is good.
 For example, compared with the bee, the eagle is powerful, yet the bee can spread pollen and make the nature multicolored.
 Whatever differences in their life structure and form, all things are good in God’s eyes, and God has a special arrangement and plan for each of them.
 So never should we despise ourselves.
 Sometimes, when we see our flaws from a different angle, we can find there is also God’s good will in them.
 So if we deny ourselves completely, and collapse and abandon ourselves to depravity after a setback, aren’t we troubled about unnecessary fuss?